 Right, but I definitely would rather be criticized for being clean cut than for being like Todd Bridges in jail and selling drugs or whatever.
 That would be really embarrassing.
 This is who I am.
 You can always feel good about the fact that you’re being yourself.
 Like I said, whatever happens happens.
 I’ve gotten used to the fact that I’m never gonna be as hip as Arrested Development or Pearl Jam!
 That’s the way it is with a lot of pop artists.
 But 20 years from now I know I’ll still be here and that’s what’s really important to me.

-NOTE: Read the rest of this interview in the upcoming second volume of my rock ‘n’ roll memoir, due in stores in 2015.
+NOTE: Read the rest of this interview in the upcoming second volume of my gossipy rock ‘n’ roll bio, due in stores in 2015 (or maybe 2016).
 For now the first volume, Strange Days: The Adventures of a Grumpy Rock ‘n’ Roll Journalist in Los Angeles, is available here.
 For more info, go to strangedaysbook.com

 Copyright © 1993, 2013 by Dean Goodman.
 PLEASE DO NOT CUT AND PASTE THE WHOLE THING